I am senior editor of The Living Church, and by God’s grace I have experienced the Church through its different streams.

-By God’s grace I have experienced the Church through a few different streams.
-In my childhood my family attended an Anglo-Catholic parish.
+During my childhood, my family attended St. Luke’s Church in Baton Rouge.
 There I learned a reverence for God in several years of serving as an acolyte.

-Along the way I covered religion for the Morning Advocate in Baton Rouge, edited a house magazine for Compassion International, joined the church’s vigorous discussions of morality and theology through Episcopalians United, worked for Christianity Today, and joined the staff of The Living Church.
-My one book is Tithing: Test Me in This (Thomas Nelson, 2010).
+I have covered religion for the Morning Advocate in Baton Rouge, edited a magazine for Compassion International, joined the church’s vigorous discussions of morality and theology through Episcopalians United, worked as an associate editor of Christianity Today, and joined the staff of The Living Church.
+My one book, written at the urging of my late friend Phyllis Tickle, is Tithing: Test Me in This (Thomas Nelson, 2010).

 My work has appeared in the collections Changing Boundaries: The Best Religion News Writing (Seabury, 2005) and Classical Techniques, Contemporary Arguments (Longman, 2006).
 My wife, Monica, and I attend St. Matthew’s Church in Richmond, Virginia.

 “Grant that your Church, following the example of your prophet Martin Luther King, may resist oppression in the name of your love, and may secure for all your children the blessed liberty of the Gospel of Jesus Christ.”

 This year’s long presidential campaign has felt considerably longer because of the many endorsements, retracted endorsements, suspended endorsements, resurrected endorsements, and counter-endorsements.